 \section{Discussion}

-I constructed, based on the supermap formalism, a circuit that performs a Clifford twirl over any quantum channel.
-The circuit requires two auxiliary qudits: one is a qutrit and the other a ququart.
-Based on the twirling procedure, I designed a scheme to estimate the average gate fidelity of a gate.
-The scheme has as advantages over standard randomised benchmarking to avoid the gate-independent assumption and is straightforward to provide confidence intervals for the estimated parameter.
+We constructed a circuit based on the supermap formalism that performs a \(\design\)-twirl over any quantum channel.
+The circuit requires two auxiliary qudits: one is a qutrit, and the other is a ququart.
+Based on the twirling procedure, we designed a scheme to estimate the average gate fidelity of a gate.
+Our scheme offers several advantages over IB, such as avoiding the gate-independent assumption, and it is straightforward to provide confidence intervals for the estimated parameter.

 To our knowledge, this work is the first to utilise a supermap-based twirling circuit in RB.
 By leveraging the coset structure of a unitary two-design, we notably decrease the gate count.
 The circuit design builds upon earlier findings related to dephasing channels~\cite{salazar2024}.
 Furthermore, using a fixed circuit makes implementation easier than preparing random circuits on demand.
 Additionally, our approach eliminates the need to fit an exponential decay, leading to simpler and more reliable data analysis.